garrett361/transformers_notes/main.typ

-Starting from some initial state described by distribution $rho(s_0)$, the probability distribution for a specific state-action pair _trajectory_, often denoted by $tau$, is given by
+Starting from some initial state described by distribution $rho(s_0)$, the probability distribution for a specific state-action pair _trajectory_, often denoted by $tau$, is given by#footnote[Note that this is not a completely general formula: we have some Markov-like assumptions here.]
 $
   P( s_( T ), a_( T-1 ), ..., a_( 0 ), s_( 0 ), pi ) eq.triple P(tau, pi) = rho(s_0) product_( t=0 )^( T -1 ) p( s_( t+1 )| a_( t ), s_( t ) ) pi(a_t|s_t)
 $